 - Unified: This view combines the messages in all of your accounts into similar folders.
 In this view, your Inbox (and Archives, and Trash, etc) will contain the messages from all of your Inboxes in all of your accounts.

 - Unread: This view only shows account and folders that contain unread messages.

-- Favorite: You can make a folder a "Favorite" by selecting or by right-clicking on the folder name and selecting Favorite Folder.
+- Favorite: You can make a folder a "Favorite" by selecting from the menu bar, or by selecting from the application menu, or by right-clicking on the folder name and selecting Favorite Folder.
 When you select the Favorite view, only those folders that you have specified as favorite will be displayed.

 - Recent: This view will display any folders that have had activity in the last 15 days.